 Since NFC tags can have almost any type of information on the chips inside them, using them broadens your horizons., allowing you to access free products and promotional items that have these stickers, or tags, attached.
-Each sticker, or tag, gives you access to information within a maximum range of 4 cm.
+Each sticker, or tag, gives you access to the information within a maximum range of 4 cm.

 Once NFC technology is enabled in your phone, you can receive data when your phone comes close to, or into contact with, a sticker on the item.
 You can even use this communication protocol to learn more about the nutritional content of foods that are tagged, and read files from friends once the receiving devices are nearby.

 If you have an earlier version of the iPhone, you may not be sure if it can read NFC tags.
-Only more recent versions of the iPhone such as iPhone 7 and iPhone X can read NFC tags.
+Only more recent versions of the iPhone such as the iPhone 7 and iPhone X can read NFC tags.

 Your iPhone 8, and other iPhones like iPhone 7 and iPhone X, that support the technology, cannot read all NFC tags.
 The tag must be NDEF encoded.
-This type of encoding is usually used with tags that are placed on consumer products, so it’s likely that your phone will be able to read all the typical items that you’ll interact with in shops.
+This type of encoding is usually used with tags that are placed on consumer products, so it’s likely that your phone will be able to read all the typical items that you’ll interact within shops.

 Enabling your iPhone 7, iPhone 8, and iPhone X to Read NFC Tags

 Many people still enjoy the benefits of using an iPhone X, or even an iPhone 7.
 These are sturdy devices, and they offer many of the features that are available in the latest versions of the product.

 Enabling your iPhone to read NFC tags on iPhones 7 through X involves three easy steps.
 First, you’ll need to navigate to the Apple Store via the browser on your phone.

 Once you’ve completed this step, you can read a phone number or directions from a delivery service.
 You can even enjoy a video on a friend’s website by using NFC.

 If your iPhone is one of the earlier models, you’ll always require an app to read tags.
 If you uninstall the app, you won’t be able to read the files until you install a new app.

-Remember that you’ll always need to wait while the app is being launched, before your phone enters Reader Mode.
+Remember that you’ll always need to wait while the app is being launched before your phone enters Reader Mode.
 This is not as much of a smooth process as what you’ll experience with an iPhone developed after 2018.

-The best third party apps for iPhone offer a lot of features to you.
+The best third-party apps for iPhone offer a lot of features to you.
 Many allow you to save time by loading a contact form onto your phone when you tap a tag.

 The same app may also send an email from your phone when you read a tag.
 The email may provide a statement of interest in the product.

 When your iPhone can read a tag in this way, it makes it easier to do business.
 You don’t have to wait for a sales agent to speak with you at a crowded booth.

 Why can iPhone Users Read NFC Tags with iOS 11?

 If your iPhone uses iOS 11, reading NFC tags with it is easy because of adjustments Apple has made in the software.
-A NFC Software Development Kit ( SDK ) was included in iOS 11, and this gives support to all NFC tags.
+An NFC Software Development Kit ( SDK ) was included in iOS 11, and this gives support to all NFC tags.

 Your phone will read NFC tags once it is close enough to a tagged item, as long as the tag is NDEF encoded.
 Each object can instantly provide a digital experience.

 Which NFC Reader App is Right for Your iPhone 7 or iPhone X?

 A lot of NFC apps are available, and you can choose the one that fits your needs best.
 Each of these third-party apps works seamlessly with the native software on your iPhone, so you won’t have a challenge with setting it up.

 There are several options available to meet those requirements.
 Be careful when selecting an app, since some are not good at reading every type of NFC card.

 Understandably, these will take up less space than an app that has many more features.
 This can be more important to you than having an app with lots of features, especially if you already have a lot of apps on your smartphone.

 Reliability is an important factor for everyone who needs an app to read tags properly.
 Since tags can be found in a wide range of situations, you never know when you’ll just be reading for leisure, and when the file will be required for a serious purpose.

 Some apps are built by companies that also build chips for tags.
 They understand both the hardware and software requirements of this sort of technology, and that allows them to build a good app.

 How Quickly will your Phone Read NFC Tags?

 Each NFC tag contains an antenna, memory, and a chip that can be programmed.
 The antenna helps to send the signal through the air, just as a radio frequency antenna would with radio waves.

-If you’re using a third party app to read a tag, reading speed will vary according to the type of app you use.
-Some third party app for NFC are quick, and respond in less than five seconds.
+If you’re using a third-party app to read a tag, reading speed will vary according to the type of app you use.
+Some third-party apps for NFC are quick and respond in less than five seconds.

 Enhancing your Security while Reading NFC Tags

 NFC tags, and the technology associated with them, are similar to Bluetooth and WiFi.
 They pass information through the air, and that makes them susceptible to anyone who develops tools to steal files from the air.

 Always try to stay alert to what is happening around you.
-It’s not so easy to interfere with a NFC communication, because the distances involved are so small.
+It’s not so easy to interfere with an NFC communication, because the distances involved are so small.
 You need to be within a finger length to read files.

 While making payments is not strictly regarded as reading NFC tags, this is the application of NFC technology that carries the most risk.
 While using Apple Pay, malicious individuals can eavesdrop on the transaction.

-Always check that the latest version of a NFC app is on your phone.
+Always check that the latest version of an NFC app is on your phone.
 If you use one that hasn’t been recently adjusted, there may be weaknesses in it that criminals have learned to exploit.

 Always protect your phone with passwords, so if it gets misplaced, you have some protection from misuse of your information.
 Always read the fine print of an app before you install it.